kubernetes/minikube/site/content/en/docs/contrib/tests.en.md

 - Run `minikube service` with `--url --format={{.IP}}` to make sure the IP address of the service is printed
 - Run `minikube service` with a regular `--url` to make sure the HTTP endpoint URL of the service is printed

+#### validateServiceCmdJSON

+Steps:
+- Run `minikube service list -o JSON` and make sure the services are correctly listed as JSON output

 #### validateServiceCmdConnect

 Steps: